 I like to use my rice cooker to prepare the rice ahead of time to save a bit of time on the day I’ll be making the casserole.
+You can also make rice on the stove or Instant Pot early and refrigerate it.

 - Use any kind of rice you like.
 Brown, basmati, jasmine rice, etc. Don’t spend extra money to buy more if you have an alternative in your pantry.